BK-dev1/SchoolManagementSystem/README.md

 https://www.youtube.com/watch?v=urIpZnCTeKw&list=PLFk1_lkqT8MbVOcwEppCPfjGOGhLvcf9G&index=11&pp=iAQB

-If you encounter any problem feel free to contact me.
+If you encounter any problem feel free to contact us.

 Note that this project is not done 100%, so if you have any feedback, I am happy to receive it